FeudalDiana/Portfolio/index.md

 <h3>Diana McRae | Gameplay Engineer</h3>

 Hi, I'm Diana, also known as [*FeudalDiana*](https://www.roblox.com/users/17443035/profile).
-I started developing on Roblox in 2016 and have been working professionally since 2018, contributing to a variety of experiences.
+I started developing on Roblox in 2016 and have been working professionally since 2018, shaping a range of experiences.
 I specialize in roleplay games and have extensive expertise in designing competitive combat systems.

 <div style="clear:both"></div>